 ~ 3 containers (one each for eggs, bleach water solution, and rinse water)

-~ Bleach 5.6 percent sodium hypochlorite (plain ordinary bleach, no scented/splashless/whatever)
+~ Bleach 5.6 or 8.25 percent sodium hypochlorite (plain ordinary bleach, no scented/splashless/whatever)

 ~ Measuring unit (Tablespoon, measuring cup, teaspoon, whatever)